knightcrawler-stremio/knightcrawler/README.md

    - You can use the following dashboard from Grafana's official library: [RabbitMQ Overview Dashboard](https://grafana.com/grafana/dashboards/10991-rabbitmq-overview/).

+   - You can alse use the following dashboard [PostgreSQL Database](https://grafana.com/grafana/dashboards/9628-postgresql-database/) to monitor Postgres metrics.

    The Prometheus data source is already configured in Grafana, you just have to select it when importing the dashboard.

-Now, you can use the imported dashboard to visualize RabbitMQ metrics collected by Prometheus.
+Now, you can use these dashboards to monitor RabbitMQ and Postgres metrics.

 Note: If you encounter issues with missing or unavailable data in Grafana, please ensure on [Prometheus's target page](http://127.0.0.1:9090/targets) that the RabbitMQ target is up and running.